On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-Table~\ref{table:cmp_sc} also reveals that, somewhat surprisingly, static priority and fifo perform similarly when both are afforded the benefit of reshaping.
-Static priority holds a slight edge on average, but as discussed in Section~\ref{sec:perf_2flow}, this is not consistent across configurations, and a few scenarios exist where a fifo scheduler outperforms static priority when combined with reshaping of flows. \fig{fig:histogram} illustrates when and why this might be the case by plotting the relative ``penalty'' of fifo + reshaping over static priority + reshaping for two of the tri-modal deadline assignments, $d_{32}$ and $d_{33}$.
+Table~\ref{table:cmp_sc} also reveals that, somewhat surprisingly, static priority and fifo perform similarly when both are afforded the benefit of reprofiling (the largest difference observed in the experiments is $5.5\%$).
+Static priority has an edge on average even if, as discussed in Section~\ref{sec:perf_2flow}, a few scenarios exist where a fifo scheduler outperforms static priority when both are combined with reprofiling, \eg $d_{32}$ and $d_{34}$.
+Recall that this is because we strictly map smaller deadlines to higher priority.
+The differences are, however, small, \ie $0.2\%$ and $0.3\%$, respectively, for the two scenarios where fifo outperforms static priority on average.

-The differences between the two selected deadline assignments are in the relative magnitudes of their three modes.
-Assignment $d_{32}$ boasts a relatively large middle mode with six intermediate deadlines, and two extreme modes (small and large deadlines), each with only one deadline.
-In contrast, assignment $d_{33}$ has two small upper modes (large and intermediate), each with a single deadline, and a large lower mode consisting of six relatively low value deadlines.